One (Neal Morse album)

 One is a Christian progressive rock concept album by multi-instrumentalist Neal Morse and his fourth studio album.
 Released in 2004, this was released as both a single-CD album and a special edition double-CD with deleted tracks and cover songs.
-The album is based on the Parable of the Prodigal Son.
+The album explores the biblical theme of humanity’s separation from and reunion with God.
+The album is inspired by the Parable of the Prodigal Son and the idea of man’s fall from grace and eventual reconciliation with God.

-The band is Neal, Mike Portnoy (ex-Dream Theater), and Randy George (Ajalon) with guest Phil Keaggy.
+The band is Neal, Mike Portnoy (Dream Theater), and Randy George (Ajalon) with guest Phil Keaggy.